CWC FAQs for Faculty and Staff

 How often does a student meet with a counselor?

 CWC operates under a time-limited model of individual counseling, meaning students typically meet with a counselor around 6-8 sessions.
-However some students may meet longer (e.g. during your entire time at GSU), but some meet for fewer sessions depending on their needs.
+However some students may meet longer (e.g. during your entire time at GovState), but some meet for fewer sessions depending on their needs.
 Students usually meet with their counselor once a week for 45-50 minutes.

 Can faculty or staff inquire if a student followed up for counseling?

-Counseling is confidential in nature, meaning we do not talk to anyone about a student’s mental health, unless we receive written permission from the student.
+Counseling is confidential, meaning we do not talk to anyone about a student’s mental health unless we receive written permission from the student.
 However, therapists have a legal obligation for the safety of their clients.
 If a client is a danger to themselves or others, then it is the therapist’s legal responsibility to prevent harm; in these cases, others may be informed.
 Therapists are also obligated to report cases of child abuse as well as elder abuse.
 In these cases, reports are made to the proper state agency.
 In addition, we cannot disclose information about a client, but we can receive any information concerning a student.
 For example, if a faculty or staff member has concerns about a student and they would like someone to follow up with the student.
 Our office can take all the necessary information and then we can follow up with the student or contact Public Safety for assistance if needed.

 What is a wellbeing check?

-What is consultation?
+What is a consultation?

-CWC staff are available to consult with faculty, staff, and students who have concerns about a student; need help sorting out concerns about a student’s personal difficulties; discuss whether and/or how to refer the student to the CWC; explore alternative approaches’, and manage emergencies.
+CWC staff are available to consult with faculty, staff, and students who have concerns about a student; need help sorting out concerns about a student’s difficulties; discuss whether and/or how to refer the student to the CWC; explore alternative approaches, and manage emergencies.
 Consultation is available in-person or by contacting the center at 708-235-7334 during normal business hours; Monday through Friday, 8:30 a.m. to 5 p.m.

 What is a crisis appointment?